PollyHannah/Phylogenomic-study/Setup.md

 conda install -c conda-forge libgcc-ng conda install -c bioconda blast=2.9.0
 ```
-If you've used the fix above, delete prokka_outputs folder before running script again.
+If you've used the fix above, delete `prokka_outputs` directory before running script again.
 ```bash
 rm -r prokka_outputs
 ```
 Then retry the prokka script.
-If run successfully, the prokka_outputs folder created in the mcv directory will contain multiple outputs.
+If run successfully, the `prokka_outputs` directory created in the mcv directory will contain multiple outputs.

 ### Orthofinder bugs
 If you get an error indicating a problem with a dependency (for example, DIAMOND), manually install the lastest version of the dependency.